 Regular Season Record: 12-4-0

 The Chiefs made a positive start to the 2019 campaign, winning all four of their opening games in September.
 However, there were jitters in October with three straight home defeats that led to them hitting week 10 with a 6-4 record, reaching the playoffs looked a tall order.
-Nevertheless, an excellent run saw the Chiefs hit a six-game winning streak, including pivotal wins against the Oakland Raiders and the New England Patriots, putting them top of the AFC West and second in the Conference.
+Nevertheless, an excellent run saw the Chiefs hit a six-game winning streak, including pivotal wins against the Oakland Raiders and the New Patriots, putting them top of the AFC West and second in the Conference.

 Playoffs & Road to Super Bowl